-Lightweight honorable Mention: Adidas Ubersonic 4
+Lightweight honorable mention: Adidas Ubersonic 4

 If you’re looking for fast, Adidas Ubersonic 4s have you covered.
 Lightstrike cushioning is uber-comfortable and responsive to keep you reacting quickly.
 We think this is what makes this update better than previous models.
-A bonus is that the these shoes come with both hard court and clay outsoles.
+A bonus is that these shoes come with both hard court and clay outsoles.

 Most comfortable: K-Swiss Hypercourt Express 2